Original Xbox Game Engines

 GoldSrc Engine

-The GoldSrc engine was originally a modification of the Quake Engine created by Valve for Half-life and then re-used for other internal projects such as Counterstrike.
-This engine was later forked and mostly rewritten to become the basis of the new Half Life engine known as Source 3.
+The GoldSrc engine was originally a modification of the Quake Engine created by Valve for Half-Life and then re-used for other internal projects such as Counter-Strike.
+This engine was later forked and mostly rewritten to become the basis of the new Half-Life engine known as Source 3.

 To find out if your games uses this engine, look for references to VEngine in the main xbox executable.